henkisdabro/platform-url-click-id-parameters/README.md

 ## Updates

+`12/04/2023` | Release production version of github action to autogenerate csv and array files off an updated `README.md` file

-- `6 Mar 2023` | Consolidate parameters into a single list and start testing with github actions for auto-generation of files.
+`06/03/2023` | Consolidate parameters into a single list and start testing with github actions for auto-generation of files.

 ## Feedback and Assistance

-If you have knowledge of other parameters, from other platforms or tools, feel free to send a pull request.
+If you have knowledge of other parameters, from other platforms or tools, feel free to raise a pull request.

 ## Plans

-- Build `JSON` or `CSV` to be used programmatically; being able to pull updated lists via a mirrored CDN resource `cdn.jsdelivr.net/gh/cremedigital/platform-url-click-id-parameters@main/filename.json`) into your tool (such as a GTM custom template).
-- Build a GTM Custom Variable Template (Web and/or Server-side)for specific purposes.
+- [ ] Build a GTM Custom Variable Template (Web and/or Server-side)for specific purposes.

+- [x] Auto-build `JSON` or `CSV` via Github Actions for programmatic access